wshager/raddle.js/README.md

 ### Fully-featured

-The Raddle core implements the entire W3C XQUERY 3.1 function specification and then some.
+The Raddle core provides a parser, compiler and runtime environment.
+It utilizes [Frink](https://github.com/wshager/frink), a full set of standards-compliant functions build in modern JavaScript.

 ### Functional